liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/05-creating-a-maven-repository.markdown

             </servers>
         </settings>

-The username `admin` and password `admin123` are the credentials of the default Nexus administrator account.
+The user name `admin` and password `admin123` are the credentials of the default Nexus administrator account.
 If you changed these credentials for your Nexus server, make sure to update `settings.xml` with these changes.